ms-solly/myeditor/README.md

-# MyEditor
+# MiEditor

-**MyEditor** is a lightweight, web-based code editor that allows users to write HTML, CSS, and JavaScript in separate sections and view live output in an iframe.
+**MiEditor** is a lightweight, web-based code editor that allows users to write HTML, CSS, and JavaScript in separate sections and view live output in an iframe.
 It’s designed to be minimalistic yet functional, providing a convenient environment for experimenting with web code in real-time.

 ## Features